-Philippi was a city in eastern Macedonia established by the king of Macedon, Philip II, in 356 B.C.
-The objective of founding the town was to take control of the neighboring gold mines and to establish a garrison at a strategic passage.
+Philippi was also started so that a military garrison could be placed at such a strategic passage.
 The modern day municipality of Filippoi is located near the ruins of the ancient city.

-The church in Philippi was the first EUROPEAN church founded by Paul.
-This was no doubt one of the reasons the Philippians had a unique, strong bond with him.
-Although composed primarily of those who were poor, the Philippian church sent supplies to Paul several times.
+The fellowship in Philippi was the first European church founded by Paul.
+This was likely one of the primary reasons why this particular church had a unique, strong bond with the apostle.
+Although composed primarily of those who were poor, the church sent supplies to Paul several times.